chubutin/fast_api_kafka_poc/README.md

 So, after starting docker-compose you'll see the app failing.
 In this case, start the app as a service alone

-`docker-compose up --build -d app`
+`docker-compose up --build -d app consumer`

+Note: consumer app has replica=2 on docker compose in order to test multi consumers per topic and groups

 ### Check Kafka status